Farzan6118/spring-boot-main/README.md

-# spring-boot-main
+# spring-boot-thymeleaf & service discover
-a simple Spring-boot and Thymeleaf project
+a sample Spring-boot with Thymeleaf and Consul service discover and health check config